sumit-haswar/py_prep/README.md

 code execution using function evaluation.
 Using this style, one can reduce the likelihood of bugs, make code much more readable and also make sure your programs are easier to maintain.

+#### Research Papers
+This is something of a personal list, and may/may-not help.
+Nonetheless